-Step 3# Determine your Initial Deposit
+Step 3# Decide your initial Deposit

-Step 4# Determine your first index fund
+Step 4# Choose your first index fund

-- Equities / Stocks – pieces of individual companies
+- Equities/Stocks - bits of individual companies

 - Real Estate - physical property

-Investment vehicles: Where you invest your money
+Investment vehicles: Where to invest your money

-Step 5# Ongoing strategy and maintenance plan
+Step 5# Plan of action and maintenance

 Index funds do have their own risks and should not make up 100% of everyone's portfolios.
 Make sure you know what an index fund is, how it tends to perform, what it tracks, and the pros and cons.